What is the purpose of sheet metal enclosures?

 Why is it important ?

 It’s difficult to overstate the importance of sheet metal enclosures for industrial designers.
-Any industry that designs products with sensitive parts or components or products that are to be used in extreme temperatures will require sheet metal enclosures.
+Any industry that designs products with sensitive parts or components or products that are to be used in extreme temperatures will require sheet metal enclosures for housing intricate details.

 Sheet metal enclosures are used to shield sensitive components from other parts of a machine, from human contact, from temperature fluctuations, electricity, vibrations, or outside contaminants.
-Additionally, sheet metal enclosures are crucial for safeguarding critical parts in the event of a machine failure, ensuring their protection within specified dimensions.
+Additionally, sheet metal enclosures are crucial for safeguarding critical parts in the event of a machine failure, ensuring their protection within specified dimensions of fabrication.

 Examples of products that use sheet metal enclosures